lockon-n/KKT/README.md

-# Dialogue Reading Comprehension from Multi-choice with Knowledge and Key Turns
+# Multi-turn Dialogue Reading Comprehension with Pivot Turns and Knowledge

-Codes and data for the paper **Dialogue Reading Comprehension from Multi-choice with Knowledge and Key Turns**
+Part of codes and data for the paper **Multi-turn Dialogue Reading Comprehension with Pivot Turns and Knowledge**

+**KKT PART**

 ### **Overview**